NickatelbNornkirn/JumpDiveClock/README.md

     world record, sum of best);
 * having a backup system that creates copies of the speedgame's data whenever a change is made to it;
-* being almost completely customizable via a config file;
+* being almost completely customizable via YML files;
 * locking the timer, preventing inputs from being triggered globally (useful if you want to do something else while having your speedrun timer open);
 * running on Linux (and probably on *BSD, haven't tested it).

 ### Should I use this?

-Probably not.
-It's still **extremely** unstable.
-Expect to make changes (and sometimes drastic ones) to your config after every update.
+It's still poorly documented and missing features.
+It's usable and it's getting more stable, though.

 ### Where did this name come from?

 I speedrun a Mario fangame where the fastest way to move without equipment is to repeatedly jump and dive midair.

 ### Wayland support?
+Other OSes?

-I don't plan on adding it myself because I don't use Wayland and don't plan on doing so in the short term, but I'm open to pull requests.
+I don't plan on adding it myself because I don't use Wayland and don't plan on doing so in the mid term, but I'm open to pull requests.
+All it would require would implementing an interface for getting global inputs in Wayland.

-### Other OSes?

-I don't intend on doing ports, but I'm open to pull requests.
+I don't intend on doing ports for other OSes, but I'm open to pull requests.

 ## Running